Adeshppp/Algorithms-in-JAVA/Week 2/README.md

 built-in comparable types: Integer, Double, String, Date, File User-defined comparable types : Implement the Comparable interface.

+## Implementation of Comparable interface to sort generic data types:

+when any class implements comparable interface then that class must inherit the compareTo() in it and accordingly we can define the behaviour of that compareTo() method.

+File name: SongSorter

+in this example, that compareTo() method is getting called by sort method internally.

+## Elementary sorting methods

+1. Selection Sort
+2. Insertion Sort
+3. Shell Sort
+4. Shuffling
+5. Convex hull

 ## Sort any type of data.

 1. Sort random real number in ascending order.